Guinea: Sports

 Football is the "most popular sport" in the country of Guinea, alongside basketball.
 Football operations are run by the Guinean Football Federation.
 The association administers the national football team, and the national league.
 It was founded in 1960 and affiliated with FIFA since 1962 and with the Confederation of African Football since 1963.
 The Guinea national football team, nicknamed Syli nationale (National Elephants), have played international football since 1962.
 Their first opponent was East Germany.
 They have yet to reach World Cup finals, and were runners-up to Morocco in the Africa Cup of Nations in 1976.

 Guinée Championnat National is the top division of Guinean football.
 Since it was established in 1965, 3 teams have dominated in winning the Guinée Coupe Nationale.
 Horoya AC has at least 16 titles and is the 2017–2018 champion.
 Hafia FC (known as Conakry II in 1960s) has at least 15 titles, having dominated in 1960s and 70s.
 AS Kaloum Star (known as Conakry I in the 1960s) has at least 13 titles.
 All 3 teams are based in Conakry.
 Hafia FC won the African Cup of Champions Clubs 3 times, in 1972, 1975 and 1977, while Horoya AC won the 1978 African Cup Winners' Cup.

 Polygamy

 Polygamy is generally prohibited by law in Guinea, but there are exceptions.
 In 2020, it was estimated that about 26% of marriages were polygamous (29% Muslim and 10% Christian).

 Cuisine

-Guinean cuisine varies by region with rice as a staple.
-Cassava is consumed.
-Part of West African cuisine, the foods of Guinea include yétissé, peanut sauce, okra sauce and tapalapa bread.
+Guinean cuisine varies by region, with staple ingredients including rice, corn, cassava, sweet potatoes, cocoyams, plantains, millet, and fonio.
+Part of West African cuisine, some traditional dishes of Guinea include fou-fou, patates, tapalapa, attieke, bissap, maafe, and okra sauce.
 In rural areas, food is eaten from a "large serving dish" and eaten by hand outside of homes.